Try the new Manage Groups experience

 - Enter a Category Name.

-- Depending on the Enrollment Type, select Auto-Enroll New Users to automatically enroll students to groups.
-If you do not choose this option, you must manually enroll students into the groups.
+- Select Auto-Enroll New Users to automatically enroll students to groups.
+Otherwise, manually enroll students into the groups.

-- Depending on the Enrollment Type, select Randomize users in groups to randomly place students in groups.
-If you do not choose this option, students are placed alphabetically based on the Classlist.
+- Select Randomize users in groups to randomly place students in groups.
+Otherwise, students are placed alphabetically in groups based on the course classlist.

 - To set up discussion areas and assignments for the group:

-Important: Even though the student is removed from the original group, they can still access the original group’s restricted course materials.
+Even though the student is removed from the original group, they can still access the original group’s restricted course materials.
 The student was a member of a group that was permitted to access to group-restricted course materials, such as a discussion topic.

 - Discussion posts remain in the old group and do not count towards a student’s grade if the topic is associated with a grade item.
 The student must satisfy the discussion post requirements in the new group.